makersacademy/chitter-challenge/peeps_class_design.md

 peeps[0].user_id # =>  '2'

 # 2
-# Get a single post
+# Get a single peep

 repo = PeepsRepository.new